con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Most valorous owing to his great strength, (39)

 * VV connects *mahat* with *mahāṛddhibalopeta*.
 * *maharddhika* is translated in the *Mahāvyutpatti* etc. as *rdzu 'phul chen po*, so we can regard this as a kind of stock translation and need not attach strict meaning to it.
 On *maharddhika*, see Edgerton 1953: 421.
-The tends to be used commonly for temporal majesty and power (especially in non-Buddhist sources), and this is probably what is implied by VV's commentary as well.
+The word tends to be commonly used for temporal majesty and power (especially in non-Buddhist sources), and this is probably what is implied by VV's commentary as well.
 It is otherwise repetitive.
 * Neither Tibetan translation expressly reflects *maheśākhya*, which is evidently another word connected to royalty. *che* may be a compressed version of *maheśa*, although that's is not likely to be very clear to most readers.
 * See verse 36 for notes on parākrama.